Prehistoric warfare: Epipaleolithic & Mesolithic

 The most ancient archaeological record of what could have been a prehistoric massacre is at the site of Jebel Sahaba, committed against a population associated with the Qadan culture of far northern Sudan.

-The cemetery contains a large number of skeletons that are approximately 13,000 to 14,000 years old, with 24 out of 59 skeletons presenting arrowheads embedded in their skeletons, which indicates that they might have been the casualties of warfare.
-It has been noted that the violence, if dated correctly, likely occurred in the wake of a local ecological crisis.
+The cemetery contains a large number of skeletons that are approximately 13,000 to 14,000 years old, with 24 out of 59 skeletons presenting projectile points embedded in their skeletons, which indicates that they might have been the casualties of warfare.
+Significantly, such violence would have occurred during an ecological crisis in which the Nile River, driven by climate change, "cut a gorge eliminating the previous broad spectrum subsistence base," after which "the area was entirely abandoned by humans."
 Initially, Jebel Seheba was believed to be the site of a singular battle.
 However re-examination of the remains has superseded this thesis.
 The co-occurrence of healed and unhealed lesions among 41 individuals was found to strongly support sporadic and recurrent violence between the social groups of the Nile valley.

 At the site of Nataruk in Turkana, Kenya, numerous 10,000-year-old human remains were found with possible evidence of major traumatic injuries, including obsidian bladelets embedded in the skeletons, that should have been lethal.
 According to the original study, published in January 2016, the region was a "fertile lakeshore landscape sustaining a substantial population of hunter-gatherers" where pottery had been found, suggesting storage of food and sedentism.
 The initial report concluded that the bodies at Nataruk were not interred, but were preserved in the positions the individuals had died at the edge of a lagoon.
 However, evidence of blunt-force cranial trauma and lack of interment have been called into question, casting doubt upon the assertion that the site represents early intragroup violence.

 The oldest rock art depicting acts of violence between hunter-gatherers in Northern Australia has been tentatively dated to 10,000 years ago.